Firas220890/Shopfinder-Module/README.md

         success
         }
     }`
-2)View all the shops - By executing the below query it will return all the shops that exist in the system
+2) View all the shops - By executing the below query it will return all the shops that exist in the system `{
-    `{
         getShopsList {
         country